zuozhenggh/learning-library/analytics-library/oas-workshop/augmented-analytics-for-hr/augmented-analytics-for-hr.md

 Save your analysis.

-## STEP 2: Leveraging Machine Learning to Predict Attrition
+## Step 2: Leverage machine learning to predict voluntary termination

 This exercise will explore how self-service machine learning enables predictive analytics.